 Most people are familiar with food allergies such as peanut allergies.
 Although these can be serious, it's not very common to get a full-blown anaphylactic reaction from a food allergy.
+It CAN happen, but it's RARE.
 However, a rapidly enlarged tongue can still occur, and be quite frightening.

 The danger here is that a swollen tongue may block the airway.
 The quickest treatment is a small dose of adrenalin - usually by injection.